-Looking for a quick and easy side to serve with chicken, beef or just about any dinner…from a holiday party to a casual barbecue?
+Looking for an impressive and easy side dish to serve with chicken, beef or just about any dinner…from a holiday party to a casual barbecue?

 You can’t go wrong with the Italian-inspired combination of tomatoes, basil, mozzarella cheese, and balsamic vinegar, which is also known as a “Caprese salad.”

 It works with any type of tomato.
 But, I’ve become partial to grape tomatoes because they are almost always available and comparatively inexpensive.
 Not a huge fan of this tomato variety?